“Forgotten Hollywood”- TCM’s landmark Documentary arrives!

 ———————————————————————————–

-johnnysheffield6thumb One of the great (but almost forgotten) child-character actors of Hollywood’s Golden Age has died.
-I’m sorry to report that Johnny Sheffield passed away from an apparent heart attack on October 15th at his home in Chula Vista.
+johnnysheffield6thumb One of the wonderful (but almost forgotten) child character actors of Hollywood’s Golden Age has died.
+Johnny Sheffield (right) passed away from an apparent heart attack on October 15th at his home in Chula Vista.
 Sheffield is best known for his role as “Boy” in the Tarzan series of motion pictures, which starred Johnny Weissmuller and Maureen O’Sullivan.
-He also apperared in a number of movies as Bomba, the Jungle Boy in the 1950′s.
+He also apperared in a number of movies as Bomba, the Jungle Boy in the 1950’s.

 His first role was in Babes in Arms in 1939 with Mickey Rooney.
 He retired from show business in 1955.
 Johnny Sheffield was 79.